AndreiMoraru123/Hydra/README.md

 As you can see, the model's predictions are lacking in lower visibility scenarios

-# Building the MobileNetV2 encoder: The Inverted Residual Block
+## Building the MobileNetV2 Encoder

 <img align="left" src="https://user-images.githubusercontent.com/81184255/194058410-15522cc5-f41d-47dd-b471-081527d5b0e5.png" />